Louise Hughes – BSc (Hons) RVN

 This proved to us that she would be an asset to the team, so when a position became available in the same year we were pleased to be able to offer her the job.
 Becky loves helping with all the animals and has a special fondness for dogs.
 She can often be found sitting with our patients giving them extra comfort and care.

-Danielle joined us in 2016 fulfilling her dream of working in a Veterinary environment.
+Danielle joined us in 2016 as an Animal Care Assistant, fulfilling her dream of working in a veterinary environment.